 And, then – 30 years

 As the seasons came and went, we gradually discovered we were, in a way, a novelty.
 In today’s culture, we meet so many people who uproot and move often throughout their own lifetimes.
-We are deeply rooted right here.
-Some have expressed they envy us because of that stability.
+For us, our roots run deep.

 Our old house is – older – like us.
 Thankfully, the foundation remains intact and strong, despite the wear and tear from an active, growing family.
 Upgrades and a love for home have sustained a healthy long life.
 We are so very grateful.